 Disclosure: this page contains affiliate links to select partners.
 We receive a commission should you choose to make a purchase after clicking on them.

-Consult a counselor to help you recover from being love bombed.
+Speak to an accredited and experienced therapist to help you recover from being love bombed.
 Simply click here to connect with one via BetterHelp.com.

 In the early throes of dating, and during those initial weeks of a relationship, there are certain signs to be aware of that might indicate the other person is trying to manipulate your feelings.